You have your loved one’s cremated remains inside something called a “temporary urn.” What should you do?

 There are many options, from a simple burial, scattering, permanent storage in a columbarium niche, and, of course, selecting a fitting and attractive cremation urn for display in your home.

-Temporary urns are small containers, typically made of plastic or durable cardboard, measuring approximately 8.5″ x 6.5″ x 4.5″.
-The temporary urn holds the cremation remains of your loved one inside, securely enclosed in a plastic bag.
+Temporary urns are small containers, typically made of plastic or durable cardboard, that hold your loved one’s remains inside, securely enclosed in a plastic bag.

 The “temporary urn” is called that to subtly convince you that you need to buy an expensive “permanent” urn.